larsjuhljensen/JensenLab/_pages/training_stringapp_dsd.md

 ## Prerequisites

 To follow the exercises, please make sure that you have the latest version of Cytoscape installed.
 Then start Cytoscape and go to **Apps → App Manager** to check for new apps, install them and update the current ones if necessary.
 The exercises require you to have certain Cytoscape apps installed.
 Search for the **stringApp** in the search field; if it is not already installed, select it and press the **Install** button to install it.
-Similarly, make sure you have the **yFiles Layout Algorithms**, **enhancedGraphics**, and **clusterMaker2** apps installed before closing the App Manager.
+Similarly, make sure you have the **yFiles Layout Algorithms**, and **clusterMaker2** apps installed before closing the App Manager.

 If you are not already familiar with the STRING database, we highly recommend that you go through the short [STRING exercises](/training/string/) to learn about the underlying data before working with them in these exercises.